nmrML/nmrML/ontologies/readme.txt

 ID scheme alignmemnt
 Amalgamating nmr and msi namespaces into one NS without imports.
 Adding structure, terms required by use case examples, include terms to be refactored from Rubtsov xsd?
+Clean up: remove terms not needed by the XSD from the CV ? e.g. acquisition nucleus was required in xsd as sting then it would be redundant to also all these as CV terms.

 ID alignment: